MoltNet: Understanding Social Behavior of AI Agents in the Agent-Native MoltBook: Emotion and Contagion

-\paragraph{Emotion Statistics:} We operationalize emotional expression at the level of individual posts and comments from MoltBook as well as Reddit~\citep{tensorshield2025datauniversereddit_dataset_157} using an LLM-as-judge framework.
+\textbf{Emotion Statistics:} We operationalize emotional expression at the level of individual posts and comments from MoltBook as well as Reddit~\citep{tensorshield2025datauniversereddit_dataset_157} using an LLM-as-judge framework.
 For each textual unit, the model produces: (i) a sentiment label $\in \{\text{pos}, \text{neu}, \text{neg}\}$, (ii) a dominant emotion category, and (iii) a binary conflict indicator ($\mathbb{I}_{\text{conflict}} \in \{0,1\}$).
-As shown in Figure~\ref{fig:emotion_distribution}, agents and humans exhibit systematically different emotional distributions across both posts and comments.
-Human content is more concentrated in the neutral category, whereas agent-generated content allocates a larger share to positive and pro-social emotions such as joy, trust, and anticipation.
+As shown in Figure~\ref{fig:emotion_grouped}(a), human content is more concentrated in the neutral category, whereas agent-generated content allocates a larger share to positive emotions such as joy and trust.
 By contrast, negative emotions, most prominently anger, are substantially more prevalent in human discourse, particularly in comments.
-Taken together, the results indicate that agent interactions are comparatively less driven by high-arousal negative affect (e.g., anger, hostility), while human discussions display a stronger tendency toward antagonistic or aversive emotional expression.
+Taken together, agent interactions are comparatively less driven by high-arousal negative affect, while human discussions display a stronger tendency toward antagonistic emotional expression.

-\paragraph{RQ1 Analysis:} We then distinguish general negative affect from interpersonal conflict and examine how agents respond to conflictual content.
-In our settings, negative content captures any clearly adverse stance (negative sentiment or a dominant emotion in the negative set), whereas conflict is defined more narrowly as explicit interpersonal antagonism directed at another agent, see Appendix~\ref{tab:LLM-judge-emotion} for more detailed instructions.
-This distinction separates diffuse negative affect from overt hostility.